-The Alumni Association of the New York Academy of Art is is pleased to offer a RESIDENCY to one NYAA alum artist at Fieldstones.
+The Alumni Association of the New York Academy of Art is is pleased to offer a RESIDENCY at Fieldstones to one Academy alum artist.

-The AANYAA Fieldstones RESIDENCY is a late summer escape in the northern Hudson Valley exclusively for one graduate of the New York Academy of Art.
+The AANYAA Fieldstones RESIDENCY is a summer escape in the northern Hudson Valley exclusively for one graduate of the New York Academy of Art.
 Spend two weeks focusing on their artwork in the peace of a 100-acre rural property complete with mountain views and a creek with a swimming hole.
 Bring hiking boots, marshmallows for the fire, and art supplies as you double down on your studio practice in a pastoral environment.
 The artist will be in solo residence the first week, the second week will overlap the 2022 AANYAA Fieldstones Retreat.

 The residency at Fieldstones offered many things I, and most artists, sorely need: a shift in context, a solitary commune, earth, air, flora, and fauna.
 The chance to walk the fields and forest and to wade the stream are recuperative.
 Painting en plein air offers a peaceful solemnity; but the nights in the studio barn offered me even more.
 The solitary light on the canvas giving focus while the sounds of the natural world engulf your periphery - the wind through the trees, the deer rustling in the high grass, the rain on leaves, and a coyote’s howl.
 My memory of Fieldstones is enchanted and I am very thankful for the experience. - Zane York, MFA 2003; Fieldstones AIR 2018